richeyrose/make-tile/docs/tile_types.md

 The gap between UV islands on the displacement texture created when you click Make3D.
 Tweak this is you get the texture projecting where it shouldn't.

 ## Roof
 The roof tile type is more complex than the others and currently supports the creation of three different types of roofs: Apex, Butterfly and Shed.
+Because of its' complexity generation of roof tiles takes longer than other tile types.

 ![Roof Types](images/tile_types/roofs.png)